tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

 * Demonstrate how random forest performs better than decision trees by avoiding overfitting.

-* Identify the pros and cons of tree based algorithms.
+* Identify the pros and cons of tree-based algorithms.

 * Understand the implications of overfitting and how boosting and bagging can help to deal with it.